 A: The first thing I learned, because it’s near where my mom would work too – The Living Arts Centre!
 I feel like, if you’re going to hear about Mississauga and the important city buildings, you’re going to hear about that place.
 They have a little bit of a musical scene, but a humungous visual art scene.
 It’s right there in the Living Arts Centre.

 The Riverwood Conservancy is probably my favourite place in the whole city.
-And outside of it, sometimes they do Shakespeare in the park.
+And outside of it, sometimes they do Shakepseare in the park.
 They do live theatre there from time to time.
 If the weather’s good, or if we weren’t in a pandemic – they were doing a lot of that.
-In the actual building they have camps – I should say classes really.
+In the actual building they have like, kind of like camps – I should say classes really.
 So kids and adults, um, all ages – but you can work on your visual art, and be it like, plaster, or painting.

-Q: It is set to premiere June 24 2021, on the 56th anniversary of the Freedom Summer Murders.
+It is set to premiere June 24, 2021, on the 56th anniversary of the Freedom Summer Murders.
 What is that about?

 A: Because [the men in the play] were in a group called Freedom Summer, and that summer was just hot for advocating for more rights and for more equality.
 It was just a big summer for that.
 Basically, that’s what it was inspired from.
 And those three men were very much a part of that, and in that group for Freedom Summer.
 And then, they call it Freedom Summer Murders, because those advocates got killed that summer.
 So that’s basically what it is.

-Q: How have you been navigating theatre lately?
+How have you been navigating theatre lately?
 As an artist and as a viewer of theatre.
-Specifically within the past 7 months during the time of covid-19.
+Specifically within the past 7 months during the time of COVID-19.

 A: I’ll always pitch that I’m a total nerd slash geek, slash a total otaku for Anime and Manga and stuff like that too.
 But, I have a huge fascination and love for languages.
 So one that I am trying to learn right now is Japanese.
 But also, I love musicals.
 And I actually really enjoy singing.

-Q: Just to be clear, do you like performing in musicals, or do you like watching musicals?
+Just to be clear, do you like performing musicals or do you like watching musicals?

 A: Both!
 Um, and like, more in a sense of, I started to dive into more slam poetry, rap, and more vocal stuff in the things that I write, as well as the things that I like to perform in to now.

-Q: Do you have anyone who inspires you in your career?
-In your life in general?
+Do you have anyone who inspires you in your career?
+In your life, in general?

 Would you like to follow Jamar on social media?
 His Instagram is @jamaremery.
 Definitely give him a follow to keep up to date with his artist career!